cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-foreign-table.md

 :   The keyword `STORED` is required to signify that the column will be computed on write.
 (The computed value will be presented to the foreign-data wrapper for storage and must be returned on reading.)
 :   The generation expression can refer to other columns in the table, but not other generated columns.
 Any functions and operators used must be immutable.
 References to other tables are not allowed.

-server_name
+**`server_name`**

-:   The name of an existing server to use for the foreign table.
+The name of an existing server to use for the foreign table.
 For details on defining a server, see [CREATE SERVER](/docs/sql-statements/sql-statement-create-server.md).

 OPTIONS ( option 'value' [, ... ] )
 :   The options for the new foreign table or one of its columns.
 While option names must be unique, a table option and a column option may have the same name.
 The option names and values are foreign-data wrapper-specific.
 Cloudberry Database validates the options and values using the foreign-data wrapper's validator_function.